 Looking north toward a very colourful Prairie Bluff Mountain.

 The view southward.
 Colourful Pincher Ridge is in the foreground while Drywood Mountain is behind it.
-Loaf Mountain (distant right) is partially obscured by a cloud.
+Loaf Mountain (distant right) is partially obscured by a cloud and in front of it, is the Southwest Summit of Drywood.
 Spread Eagle Mountain is also visible in the distance on the left.

 Looking southwest from the summit toward the highpoint on Victoria Ridge and the headwaters of Pincher Creek.